 Cilento and Vallo di Diano National Park with the Archaeological Sites of Paestum and Velia, and the Certosa di Padula (1998)

 This is another cultural site in the list of UNESCO World Heritage Sites in Italy.
 This cultural landscape of Cilento includes sanctuaries and settlements that portray the historical evolution of the land.
 It also served as an important trading route and also the center of political and cultural interactions during the medieval times.
 To this day, you will see ruins of the city of Paestum and Velia on the site.

 City of Verona (2000)

 The city of Verona was named as one of the UNESCO sites in Italy in 2000 for its cultural value.
-It is located in northern Italy and is a main tourist attraction.
+It is located in northern Italy and is a popular tourist attraction.
 Verona’s artistic heritage is what has earned the nod from UNESCO – there are several operas, shows and annual fairs held in the city of Verona.
 In addition, this is also home to an ancient Roman amphitheater which was also used for theatrical performances during the ancient times.